JuliaLang/www.julialang.org/contribute/index.md

 ### How to find Julia packages

-The list of Julia packages, organized *thematically*, can be found at https://juliapackages.com.
+The list of Julia packages, organized *thematically*, can be found at https://juliahub.com/ui/Packages.
 Click on the name of the package to discover its website, GitHub repository, and further details.

-The list of packages, organized *alphabetically*, can be found at https://github.com/JuliaRegistries/General
+The list of packages all registered, organized *alphabetically*, can be found at https://github.com/JuliaRegistries/General

 ## How to cite Julia?

-For citations, please refer to the [research](https://julialang.org/research/) page of Julia.
+For citations, please refer to the [research](https://julialang.org/research/) page on the Julia website.

 ## Contributing to core Julia

+Coming soon!